wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 #### Editing the ansible inventory

 ##### Adding host entries
-when editing the inventory, we only need seven entries in the '[all]' section. one entry for each of the VMs we are running.
+When editing the inventory, you only need seven entries in the '[all]' section.
+One entry for each of the VMs you are running.
 Edit the 'kubenode' entries, and the 'assethost' entry like normal.

 Instead of creating separate cassandra, elasticsearch, and minio entries, create three 'ansnode' entries, similar to the following: